NillionNetwork/nillion-docs/docs/nada-by-example-quickstart.md

 ```

 Testing the addition program with `addition_test` results in a PASS because the expected_outputs `sum` output matches the run result.

+## Keep exploring examples

+🥳 You're all set up to run and test any example in [nada-by-example](https://github.com/NillionNetwork/nada-by-example).
+Keep exploring what's possible with Nada by running the rest of the programs in the repo.